exosite-labs/cocoaonep/README.md

 ## Installation with CocoaPods

-CocoaOneP will be available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+CocoaOneP is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

 ```ruby